ndanny/stable-diffusion-codespaces/README.md

 ## FAQ

 **Q. Is this free?**\
 A. If you have a GitHub Pro account, you'll have access to the 8-core Codespaces machine type required for this.
 Otherwise, you'll have to setup billing for Codespaces.
-If you're a student, most universities will hook you up with a student developer account, which will enable you to have Pro enabled on your account.
+If you're a student, most universities will hook you up with a student developer account, which is essentially Pro.

 **Q. Who is this guide for?**\
-A. This is meant for people who want to use their own instance of Stable Diffusion (text-to-img, img-to-img, inpainting, etc) and who doesn't have a powerful computer or fast internet to follow the other existing local setup guides available.
+A. This guide is meant for people who want to use their own instance of Stable Diffusion (text-to-img, img-to-img, inpainting, etc) and who doesn't have a powerful computer or fast internet to follow the other existing local setup guides available.

 **Q. Is my usage private?**\
 A. Yes.
 Your Codespace instance is private to you.

 **Q. Can't I just use Google Colab?**\
-A. Sure, you can do that if it works for you.
-There are performance differences and some beginners might find Colab difficult to use, so this offers an alternative.
+A. Sure, you can do that if you prefer.
+Although, there are performance differences and some people may find Colab difficult to use.

 **Q. How long does it typically take to generate an image?**\
-A. Since this method uses CPU and not GPU, I found that it usually takes 2-3 minutes for text-to-image generation.
+A. Since this guide uses CPU for inference, I found that it usually takes 2-3 minutes for text-to-image generation (whereas GPU inference will take a few seconds).

-**Q. Can I use a GPU in Codespaces instead?**\
+**Q. Can I use a GPU in Codespaces?**\
-A. Apparently it's possible to configure your Codespaces environment with a GPU (which should speed up performance considerably), but I've only done surface level research on this, which isn't included in this guide.
-Perhaps when I have more time I'll look into it and append instructions to this guide.
+A. Apparently it's possible to configure your Codespaces environment with a GPU (which should speed up performance considerably), but I've only done surface level research on how to do this.
+When I have more time I'll look into how you can use GPUs in Codespaces and apply that to this guide.

 **Q. What if I want to use my own fine-tuned model that I have on my local machine, not one from HuggingFace?**\
-A. You can drag and drop your model from your local computer to a folder in your VSCode editor.
-Please note that this means you'll be uploading a model to your Codespaces machine using your home internet.
-This may take longer depending on how fast your internet speed is.
+A. You can drag and drop your custom model from your local computer to your VSCode editor.
+This may take awhile, depending on your internet speed.
+You can also host your model online and download it remotely to your Codespace environment.

 **Q. Where can I find other fine-tuned ML models based on Stable Diffusion?**\
 A. Explore HuggingFace https://huggingface.co/models?pipeline_tag=text-to-image&sort=likes or other similar services.

 **Q. I have questions, who can I ask?**\
-A. Please don't reach out directly.
-Either file an issue or create a new discussion in this repo with your question or comment.
+A. Either file an issue or create a new discussion in this repo with your question or comment.

 ## Disclaimer